Africa ahead.

 During COP27, the Brazzaville Foundation is continuing the consultation started during the PreCOP in Kinshasa to listen to Africa's solutions to the challenges of climate change and to understand its response to global climate issues.
 Concrete results will be shared with those who have the capacity to act from a political, societal, economic and scientific perspective.

-The next steps of the consultation
+Next steps in the consultation

 On November 17, during Solution Day, preliminary results will be unveiled during a hybrid event.

-The Brazzaville Foundation will publish the results in mid-December 2022.
+Brazzaville Foundation will publish the results in mid-December 2022.
 A report will be submitted to the African Union and to organisations .